The Classification of Two-Dimensional Extended Topological Field Theories: Multijet Considerations

 Motivated by the above analysis of 3-dimensional multi-jet singularities, we introduce the following abstract definition of a 3-dimensional graphic.
 A generic map $f: \Sigma \times I \to \R^2 \times I$ then induces such a graphic.

-\begin{definition} A 3-dimensional {\em graphic} is a diagram in $\R^2 \times I$ (with standard coordinates $(y_0, y_1, y_2)$) consisting of a finite collection of labeled embedded points, arcs, and surfaces, such that the following conditions are met: \begin{itemize} \item The points are labeled by one of the following four labels: $S_{[011],[100],0}$, $S_{[001], [11], 0}$, $S_{[011], [001], 0}$, and $S_{[001], [01], 1, 0}$, together with an appropriate index. \item The arcs are labeled by either $S_{[011], 0}$ or $S_{[001], [01], 0}$, an appropriate index, and for each arc the projection to $I$ is a local diffeomorphism. \item The surfaces are labeled by $S_{[001], 0}$, an appropriate index, and for each surface the projection to $\R \times I$ is a local diffeomorphism. \item In a neighborhood of each point in each labeled arc, there exist coordinates in which the arrangement of arcs and surfaces matches the arrangement of arcs and surfaces induced by the images of singular loci associated to $S_{[011], 0}$ and $S_{[001], [01], 0}$ singularities.
-See Propositions \ref{Prop2DMorseCoord} and \ref{PropPathofCuspCoordinates} and Figure \ref{CuspAnd2DMorseIn3DFig}. \item In a neighborhood of each labeled point there exist coordinated in which the arrangement of arcs and surfaces matches the images of the singular loci associated to $S_{[011],[100],0}$, $S_{[001], [11], 0}$, $S_{[011], [001], 0}$, and $S_{[001], [01], 1, 0}$ singularities.
-See Propositions \ref{Prop2DMorseRelationCoord} \ref{PropCuspInversionCoord}, \ref{PropCuspFlipCoord}, and \ref{PropSwallowtailCoord} and Figures \ref{2DMorseRelationFig}, \ref{CuspInversionGraphicFig}, \ref{CuspFlipsGraphicFig}, and \ref{SwallowtailGraphicFig}. \item The arcs, points, and surfaces are in general position. \end{itemize} Thus there is a 1-dimensional submanifold in which precisely two surfaces intersect.
+\begin{definition} A {\em 3-dimensional graphic} is a diagram in $\R^2 \times I$ (with standard coordinates $(y_0, y_1, y_2)$, the coordinate $y_2$ being thought of as the `time' coordinate) consisting of a finite collection of closed labeled embedded points, arcs, and surfaces, such that the following conditions are met: \begin{itemize} \item The points are labeled by one of the following four labels: $S_{[011],[100],0}$, $S_{[001], [11], 0}$, $S_{[011], [001], 0}$, and $S_{[001], [01], 1, 0}$, together with an appropriate index. \item The arcs are labeled by either $S_{[011], 0}$ or $S_{[001], [01], 0}$, an appropriate index, and for each arc the projection to $I$ is a local diffeomorphism. \item The surfaces are labeled by $S_{[001], 0}$, an appropriate index, and for each surface the projection to $I \times I$ (the $(y_1, y_2)$-plane) is a local diffeomorphism. \item In a neighborhood of each point in each labeled arc, there exist coordinates in which the arrangement of arcs and surfaces matches the arrangement of arcs and surfaces induced by the images of singular loci associated to $S_{[011], 0}$ and $S_{[001], [01], 0}$ singularities.
+See Propositions \ref{Prop2DMorseCoord} and \ref{PropPathofCuspCoordinates} and Figure~\ref{CuspAnd2DMorseIn3DFig}. \item In a neighborhood of each labeled point there exist coordinated in which the arrangement of arcs and surfaces matches the images of the singular loci associated to $S_{[011],[100],0}$, $S_{[001], [11], 0}$, $S_{[011], [001], 0}$, and $S_{[001], [01], 1, 0}$ singularities.
+See Propositions \ref{Prop2DMorseRelationCoord} \ref{PropCuspInversionCoord}, \ref{PropCuspFlipCoord}, and \ref{PropSwallowtailCoord} and Figures \ref{2DMorseRelationFig}, \ref{CuspInversionGraphicFig}, \ref{CuspFlipsGraphicFig}, and \ref{SwallowtailGraphicFig}. \item The restrictions of the 3D graphic to the $y_2=0$ and $y_2=1$ planes consist of 2D graphics in the sense of Def.~\ref{2dGraphicDefn}. \item The arcs, points, and surfaces are in general position with respect to eachother and $\R^2 \times \partial I$. \item In particular when two surfaces intersect, it is along a 1-dimensional submanifold.
 We further require the the tangent space to this 1-dimensional intersection locus only intersect $\text{Span}\{ \partial_{y_0}, \partial_{y_1}\}$ non-trivially at a finite number of isolated points.
-We call these points {\em inversion points}. \end{definition}
+We call these points {\em inversion points}. \item The restriction of the graphic to $\R^2 \times \{0\}$ and $\R^2 \times \{1\}$ is a 2-dimensional graphic in the sense of Def.~\ref{2dGraphicDefn} \end{itemize} \end{definition}

 \begin{theorem} Let $\Sigma$ be a compact surface, and $f: \Sigma \times I \to \R^2 \times I$ a generic map.
 Then the images of the singular loci of $f$ form a {\em graphic}, as in the above definition. \end{theorem}